When the founders of Kion began brainstorming ideas for their company, they quickly rallied around a central guiding philosophy:

 It’s that kind of support that’s created a culture that’s collegial while also driven, supportive while striving for excellence.

 Tell us a little bit about the perks of working at Kion HQ.

 You’ve already read about the camaraderie, the team spirit, and the shared passion for building something great.
-Additional perks include regular lunch-and-learns, the ability to explore any number of interests — everything from new developer skills to Slack channels for car-lovers, plant-lovers, carb.- lovers, and more — and “Innovation Days:” At these quarterly events, employees take a break from their work, and instead team up to develop something truly different, from a homemade smart-mirror to wall art to decorate HQ.
+Additional perks include regular lunch-and-learns, the ability to explore any number of interests — everything from new developer skills to Slack channels for car-lovers, plant-lovers, carb-lovers, and more — and “Innovation Days” At these regular events, employees take a break from their work, and instead team up to develop something truly different, from a homemade smart-mirror to wall art to decorate HQ.

-Tara Urso, senior product designer: “Everyone on the team really cares about the work that they’re doing and feels a sense of ownership over it.
+Tara Urso, design team lead: “Everyone on the team really cares about the work that they’re doing and feels a sense of ownership over it.
 It’s evident in how they do their work.
 It’s not just about finding a solution, it’s about finding the best solution and going above and beyond and taking the time to really vet different avenues and arrive at the best possible solution.
 It speaks to people who are really passionate about what they do and not just check in and check out for the day.”

 What you look for in an employee:

 The company values excellence and diversity: “We’re not looking for someone who’s a culture-fit but a culture-add: people who are going to bring new perspectives, new culture, and help us expand our culture and add to it,” COO John Lynch says.
-“It’s very unique to where we are geographically.
-It helps us attract the great talent that we need, at first locally and, now, across the US as we’ve transitioned to a remote-first organization.”
+“This has helped us attract the great talent that we need, at first locally and, now, across the US as we’ve transitioned to a remote-first organization.”

 Sign-up for daily news updates from Technical.ly